Dechrissen/website/blog/twenty-seven-maxims.md

 23. Don't judge a book by its cover, unless it's an actual book.
 24. If you have a thing that's meant to be used, and you don't use it, then you probably don't need to have the thing.
 25. When confronted with the choice of 'cat or dog', choose 'dog'.
 26. Stay away from "starter kits" and "sets".
 Those are not made by people who care.
-Just get all the components individually -- put some effort>
+Just get all the components individually -- put some effort in.
 27. Be yourself.
 Corny, but true.
 Understand what makes you unique, and own it.

 There you go: 27.

 I encourage readers of this article to do the same; compile a list of generally applicable life tips that you've acquired throughout your years.
 Share it with me, and with others.

 And, speaking of sharing, I'm including a PDF version of my list [here].
 You know what would be cool?
-If you printed the list, and gave it to someone you love -- in person!
+If you *printed out* the list, and gave it to someone you love -- in person!
 Remember the notion of 'in-person'?
 Good times.

 Share the love.
 Thanks for reading, and I wish you the best in 2023.